dgudenkov-foreign-languages-homework/homework/homework-195/test.md

 4.
     - Let's discuss why low economic growth results in a rise in unemployment
     - The series focuses on the ethical issues relating to genetic engineering
-    - Rapid industrialization growth has negatively impacted the environment
+    - Rapid industrial growth has negatively impacted the environment
     - Gandhi is considered to be the greatest political leader in history
     - One of the global issues of today is how to stop companies from exploiting water sources needed by local communities